 Used golf cart batteries for sale

-Used golf cart batteries are not going to be easily found online and we do not recommend purchasing them online.
-Golf cart batteries are expensive to ship since they are heavy and also a hazardous material.
+Used batteries are not going to be easily found online and we do not recommend purchasing them online.
+They are expensive to ship since they are heavy and also a hazardous material.
 If you have identified one bad battery in your cart, then you could consider buying a single used golf cart battery for your local golf cart dealership.

 There are numerous golf cart battery manufacturers out there that we can take a look at.
-In terms of which has the best golf cart batteries is truly in the eye of the beholder.
-Let’s take a look at some of the best known golf cart batteries in the industry though.
+In terms of which has the best battery is truly in the eye of the beholder.
+Let’s take a look at some of the best known golf cart battery manufacturers in the industry though.

 Now, Costco is not necessarily a battery manufacturer as they will typically private label their generic batteries from one of the larger manufacturers of golf cart batteries.
-Buyer beware though, Costco Golf Cart Batteries are considered to be cheap golf cart batteries.
+Buyer beware though, Costco batteries are considered to be on the cheaper end of batteries.
 This means they may not get quite the longevity and use out of them as a higher priced battery.
 We discuss some of these battery manufacturers in more detail in an opinion based article on “which golf cart battery brand is best”.

-Other Golf Cart Battery Types: Lithium & AGM (sealed batteries)
+Other Battery Types: Lithium & AGM (sealed batteries)

 We hope you have appreciated our complete guide to golf cart batteries.
 If your enjoyed it, then please like us on facebook or share with your friends.
 We also love comments from our readers too!